Joseph L. Fisher

 Joseph Lyman (Joe) Fisher (January 11, 1914 – February 19, 1992) was a member of the United States House of Representatives from Virginia from 1975 to 1981 and a founder of Resources for the Future.
-A Democrat and lifelong Unitarian, Fisher was an active volunteer lay leader in the Unitarian Universalist Association, serving on the UUA's Board of Trustees and as moderator (the highest volunteer position in the UUA) from 1964 until 1977.
+A Democrat and lifelong Unitarian, Fisher was an active volunteer lay leader in the Unitarian Universalist Association, serving on the UUA's board of trustees and as moderator (the highest volunteer position in the UUA) from 1964 until 1977.

+Fisher was the last Democrat to represent his district until 2019, when Jennifer Wexton was inaugurated.

 Private life

 Fisher was born in Pawtucket, Rhode Island.
 He attended Bowdoin College in Brunswick, Maine, and graduated in 1935 with an economic degree.
 He met Margaret "Peggy" Winslow on a blind date, in her home town of Indianapolis, on January 1, 1941.
 She was a sophomore at Wellesley College while he had begun graduate studies in economics at Harvard University.
 In April, Fisher proposed and a little more than a year later, on June 27, 1942, they were married.
 They had 3 daughters and 4 sons.